 Methods for Staying In Touch & Top of Mind

-Business development is an important part of generating referrals.
+Business development is an integral part of generating referrals.
 Once connections are created with your peers, you now need to nurture the relationship.
-If you’re active in your legal sphere, traveling to conferences, then some of these connections will be maintained simply through meeting up with them and osmosis to an extent.
-But you’re not going to be able to maintain all relationships this way.
+If you’re active in your legal sphere, traveling to conferences, then some of these connections will be maintained merely through meeting up with them and osmosis to an extent.
+But you’re not going to be able to manage all relationships this way.

 In many cases, it will depend on how you want to spend your time.
 If you’re eager to keep your relationships strong, then this will require a larger time investment.
 It will depend on how many hours per year you devote to building and maintaining these connections and relationships.
-Some claim 200 hours per year is the sweet spot, but many lawyers think that’s a lot, clocking in at approximately 4 hours per week while others may think it’s not enough.
+Some claim 200 hours per year is the sweet spot.
+Some lawyers may think that’s a lot, clocking in at approximately 4 hours per week while others may think it’s not enough.

 Prioritize Your Top Referral Sources